Caleb and his cycling friends at Ragbrai

 Yes, I am one hundred percent doing it this year again!
 I’m going to pay for it this time around though, because the benefits of being registered far outweigh the cons.
 I would say to anybody who’s afraid of doing things like this, you just have to try it because you’ll be surprised at what you are capable of doing.
 And I’m for sure going to do it again and I’m probably going to do it again for every year for the next twenty years, as long as I can.

 I do!
-Before RAGBRAI I didn’t really have a hunger for that kind of thing.
+Before RAGBRAI, I didn’t hunger for that kind of thing.
 But after RAGBRAI, it’s like I can’t accentuate the hunger.
-I want to do the North Shore Marathon, Athens to Atlanta and as much as I can fit in my schedule.
-To take it to a different level and just go skate distances that have never been skated.
-I want to see if I can find parts of the Appalachian Trail that I can just skate by myself and I want to pick major cities and skate from city to city, just because I really enjoy it.
+I want to do the North Shore Marathon, Athens to Atlanta and as much as I can fit into my schedule.
+Take it to a different level and just skate distances that have never been skated.
+I want to see if I can find parts of the Appalachian Trail that I can skate by myself, and I want to pick major cities and skate from city to city just because I enjoy it.

 Awesome, I feel the same way.
-I hear that one day of RAGBRAI you can turn into a century skate?
+I hear that one day of RAGBRAI, you can turn into a century skater.

-On the 3rd they give you the option of doing a century skate.
+On the 3rd, they allow you to do a century skate.
 It was a 70-mile day with a 30-mile optional loop.
 It was still before I was comfortable and knew what I was capable of.
-If you do the century ride, they give you a patch and I think you get a free meal.
-I regret not doing it but next year I’ll do it for sure and in the meantime I’m actually going out to California to try to get my century title very soon.
+If you do the century ride, they give you a patch, and I think you get a free meal.
+I regret not doing it, but next year, I’ll do it for sure, and in the meantime, I’m going out to California to get my century title very soon.

-Yea, I don’t know if I would have got it this year since I didn’t pay.
-Maybe because I was rollerblading they may have given me one just because… I think that was the coolest part though.
-Every rollerblader wants to be famous, and for that week, that was the most famous I’ve ever been.
-They coined me as “rollerblade guy.”
+I don’t know if I would have gotten it this year since I didn’t pay.
+Maybe because I was rollerblading, they gave me one just because… I think that was the most incredible part, though.
+Every rollerblader wants to be famous, and that week was the most famous I’ve ever been.
+They coined me as a “rollerblade guy.”
 Everybody knew about me before I got to the towns.

-As soon as I would skate into town people would be cheering, “Here’s rollerblade guy!”
-It was incredible, when I would pull into a town, I couldn’t count how many people were there, thousands of them in this little town.
-And they are just cheering for me and man, it would fill me with so much energy and pride and strength and it just kept me going.
+When I skated into town, people would cheer, “Here’s rollerblade guy!”
+It was incredible; when I would pull into a town, I couldn’t count how many people were there, thousands of them in this little town.
+And they are just cheering for me, and man, it would fill me with so much energy, pride, and strength, and it just kept me going.
 It made me a little emotional because it felt crazy.
-It was the craziest thing I’ve ever done and to have all these people, that I didn’t know from all parts of the world supporting me was incredible.
-People gave free food and beer and just wanted to give me stuff.
-I was rollerblade guy.
+It was the craziest thing I’ve ever done, and to have all these people from all parts of the world supporting me, which I didn’t know, was incredible.
+People gave me free food and beer and wanted to give me stuff.
+I was a rollerblade guy.

-It’s definitely a different kind of skating then the aggressive world we both come from, but I find it is very addictive.
-Plus the risk of getting injured is much less and it’s healthy.
+It’s a different kind of skating than the aggressive world we both come from, but I find it is very addictive.
+Plus, the risk of getting injured is much less, and it’s healthy.
 I also feel like it has improved my aggressive skating.

-Yes it is very healthy!
+Yes, it is very healthy!
 I felt so strong at the end of the week.
-In this last year of also doing fitness and long distance skating, my aggressive skating has improved so much.
-My coordination and balance have become incredible and I’m so much better at just rollerblading now.
+In this last year of also doing fitness and long-distance skating, my aggressive skating has improved so much.
+My coordination and balance have become incredible, and I’m much better at rollerblading now.

 What was the worst part of RAGBRAI?

-The worst part of RAGBRAI was the porta potties!
-You’ve got 20,000 bikers in these small towns every single night, but there aren’t close to 20,000 porta potties.
-They are constantly full and stinky and you just have to deal with it.
-I do not enjoy porta potties, but this is the one time where I was forced to use them.
+The worst part of RAGBRAI was the porta-potties!
+You’ve got 20,000 bikers in these small towns every night, but there aren’t close to 20,000 porta-potties.
+They are constantly full and stinky, and you just have to deal with it.
+I do not enjoy porta-potties, but this is the one time I was forced to use them.

 Caleb at Babe’s Marina